6.10.9 Notched Boxes with Variable Width Control

 The following steps can further customize the box plot.

-- To fill the boxes with color, click Fill Color drop down list and choose Define Custom Color.
-Add a custom color as below.
+- To fill the boxes with color, expand Fill Color drop down list, and in the Single tab choose a lighter orange as below:

 - Note that checking Outliers checkbox in Box tab added a Symbol tab.
 Use controls on this tab to customize the outlier symbol as shown below: